geleto/cascador-ai/README.md

 #### Powered by Cascada
 *   **Declarative Agent Orchestration:** Define sophisticated, multi-step agent logic using clean, readable scripts.
 The engine automatically parallelizes independent operations, data-flows and piepeline steps while transparently managing data dependencies, letting you focus on the "what" instead of the "how."
-*   **Dynamic Prompt Engineering:** Craft powerful, adaptive prompts by composing templates, embedding the results from other LLM calls, and injecting data from asynchronous sources like APIs or databases, all within a single, coherent workflow.
+*   **Dynamic Prompt Engineering:** Craft powerful, adaptive prompts by composing templates and scripts, embedding the results from other LLM calls, and injecting data from asynchronous sources like APIs or databases, all within a single, coherent workflow.
 *   **Seamless Custom Integrations:** Easily plug any custom service, utility, or external API into your workflows.
 By adding them to the `context` object, they become available as simple function calls within your scripts and templates.

 #### Powered by the Vercel AI SDK Core